Dragon Tail Plant (Epipremnum pinnatum) Indoor Care and Propagation Guide

 Where to Buy

 Are you looking to add Dragon Tail Plant to your plant collection?
-You may obtain these plants online from Etsy (Link to Etsy or from Amazon (Link to Amazon).
+You may obtain these plants online from Etsy (Link to Etsy) or from Amazon (Link to Amazon).

 Epipremnum pinnatum Care Indoors

-Epipremnum pinnatum requires repotting only when it becomes pot-bound.
+Dragon Tail Plant requires repotting only when it becomes pot-bound.
 Regular pruning is necessary to keep the plant neat as well as rejuvenate growth.
 Keep reading for more on these growing conditions and how to provide them.

 Dragon Tail Plant, Epipremnum pinnatum